CESNET/dp3/docs/api.md

 If you are wiring a new producer into a DP³ application, start with [How to add an input module](howto/add-input.md), then use this page as the endpoint reference.

+For routine same-host reads and writes, prefer `dp3 sh` or the generated `<APPNAME>sh` wrapper.
+They provide a shell-oriented interface for the common API workflows documented here.
+Use raw HTTP requests when you need to exercise the underlying endpoint behavior directly.

 There are several API endpoints:

 - [`GET /`](#index): check if API is running (just returns `It works!` message)